Home » Full Agenda & Schedule Of Events

 Sponsored By:

-Over the past twenty years the adoption of electronic health record systems (EHRs) has changed how health services are managed and delivered.
-But as the health care system has continued to evolve with more value-based reimbursement, the push towards integrated care coordination, and the rise in consumerism, the technology infrastructure needed by provider organizations has changed—including EHRs.
-For most executives, the EHR is a major investment and choosing the right system (or keeping the wrong system) can make or break any organization.
+Over the past twenty years, adopting electronic health record systems (EHRs) has changed how health services are managed and delivered.
+As the health care system has continued to evolve with more value-based reimbursement, the push towards integrated care coordination, and the rise in consumerism, the technology infrastructure needed by provider organizations has changed—including EHRs.
+For most executives, the EHR is a significant investment, and choosing the right system (or keeping the wrong system) can make or break any organization.

-This seminar is for any executive who is considering a new EHR system—whether it is your organization’s first EHR, or the upgrade of a system that isn’t delivering the functionality needed for sustainability.
-This essential seminar will guide you through a step-by-step process for selecting an EHR that fits all your organization’s needs.
+This essential seminar is for any executive considering a new EHR system—whether it is your organization’s first EHR or upgrading a system that isn’t delivering the functionality needed for sustainability.
+Also, OPEN MINDS Associates will guide you through a step-by-step process for selecting an EHR that fits all your organization’s needs.
 The seminar will cover:

-- A best practice model for assessing the tech functionality your organization needs for future success.
+• The best practice model for assessing the tech functionality your organization needs for future success

-- Ensuring best value and performance in contract negotiating
+• Ensuring the best value and performance in contract negotiating

 Joseph P. Naughton-Travers, EdM